Mosh (wrestler): Headbangers (1996–1999)

-Various gimmicks (1999)
+Beaver Cleavage/Chaz (1999)

-After Thrasher suffered a knee injury in May 1999, Warrington was renamed Beaver Cleavage, a reference to the TV series Leave It to Beaver.
+After Thrasher suffered a knee injury in May 1999, Warrington was renamed "Beaver Cleavage", a reference to the TV series Leave It to Beaver.
 He appeared in black-and-white vignettes with his "mother", the voluptuous Mrs. Cleavage, and the two would exchange sexual innuendos (e.g. Mrs. Cleavage would offer Beaver some of "Mother's milk" when he complained that his cereal was dry).
 The gimmick was quickly scrapped (via a 'worked shoot' promo in which Warrington supposedly gave up on the character), and retailored.

-On June 28, Warrington, now calling himself Chaz, ridiculed the Beaver Cleavage gimmick and identified Mrs. Cleavage as his girlfriend, Marianna Komlos, in a shoot-style interview.
+On June 28, Warrington, now calling himself "Chaz", ridiculed the Beaver Cleavage gimmick and identified Mrs. Cleavage as his girlfriend, Marianna Komlos, in a shoot-style interview.
 Warrington and Komlos feuded with Meat and his female entourage, then with Prince Albert.
-Warrington left Komlos on the September 9 episode of SmackDown!, and she begged him to take her back throughout the night.
-On the September 13 episode of Raw is War, Komlos came to ringside with a black eye, and it was implied that Warrington had beaten her.
+Warrington left Komlos on the September 12 episode of Sunday Night Heat, and she begged him to take her back throughout the night.
+The following night on the September 13 episode of Raw is War, Komlos came to ringside with a black eye, and it was implied that Warrington had beaten her.
 Over the following weeks, Warrington would be on the receiving end of beatdowns from various wrestlers as well as being the victim of biased calls and actions by officials, all of whom were angry at Warrington for allegedly beating Komlos.
 Komlos attempted to have police arrest Warrington, but he was saved by the intervention of Thrasher, who showed film that demonstrated that Komlos was lying.
 Komlos was arrested, and the Headbangers were reformed.

-Headbangers reunion and Lo Down (1999–2001)
+Headbangers (1999–2000)

 The Headbangers then took on a gimmick where they would dress as the opponents that they feuded with, such as the Dudley Boyz and the Mean Street Posse.
 They later turned heel, and began to dress in drag, most notably wearing breast cones.

+Lo Down (2000–2001)

 In June 2000, Warrington, once again known as Chaz, formed a new tag team with D'Lo Brown known as Lo Down.
 They enjoyed minor success, but were paired with Tiger Ali Singh and given the gimmicks of two bitter ethnic wrestlers who felt that they were being held down.
 They were given new ring attire, incorporating turbans and sashes, began using Tiger's entrance music, and were even given Arabic sounding names on one episode of Sunday Night Heat.
 The popularity of the team rapidly dwindled; at the 2001 Royal Rumble they were both denied a spot in the Rumble match, as their spot had been given to comedian Drew Carey.
 The team was eventually taken off TV, and Singh and Warrington were sent to developmental territory.
 Chaz worked for IWA Puerto Rico in June and July 2001.
 Chaz had his final WWF match on the July 30, 2001 edition of Raw is War in a dark match defeating the Inferno Kid.